 I’d prefer to have a text, or a story, but this is the closest we have.
 65,000 years ago a neanderthal’s hands placed that paint on that wall.
 To get there, they had to walk to what is here labeled Gallery C:

 Then again, it’s just as good as a story.
+This isn’t the dawn of humanity, much less the creation of the universe, but it is the first sense we have that someone out there had a story for the creation of the universe.
 Something in that image still speaks through to us.
-Of course, this isn’t the dawn of humanity, much less the creation of the universe, but it is the first sense we have that someone out there had a story for the creation of the universe.
-At least, it’s the first time we can hear them.
+It is an account.
+If it is not our ancestors’ first account, then it is at least the first that we can hear.

 Accordingly, the La Pasiega painting is the only ancient creation account that we still accept.
-Most of us do not believe in the literal accounts of present religions, much less the countless lost cosmogonies of older peoples.
-But – this one we do, the one painted on the walls of an ancient Spanish cave is still our own mythology.
-It still tells us that this was the birth of our world.
+Most of us do not believe in the literal accounts of present religions, much less the countless lost cosmogonies of antiquity.
+But we do accept La Pasiega’s creation account.
+Painted on the walls of an ancient Spanish cave is our own mythology.
+It still tells us that this was the birth of our world: in the beginning, there was a symbol.
+There is no myth of the universe’s creation here.
+The world was created the first time we could mythologize.

 We say: the human world must be symbolic, and it must have a sense of history, and it must provide an account.